-There was a while to wait before the show started and I offered Youngest some cash to see if he wanted to get anything in the cafe.
-Off he set, with me trailing behing him.
-His eyes alighted outside the auditorium on Dr Grandin signing books.
-He said nothing and we went down to the cafe where he could find nothing to his liking.
-Back we came and he slowed down at the book buying table.
-I asked him if he would like a book and to get it signed.
-He would.
+There was a while to wait before the show started and I offered Youngest some cash to see if they wanted to get anything in the cafe.
+Off they set, with me trailing behind them.
+Their eyes alighted outside the auditorium on Dr Grandin signing books.
+Silently, we went down to the cafe but there was nothing to their liking.
+Back we came and they slowed down at the book-buying table.
+I asked if they would like a book and to get it signed.
+Yes.

 The queue had diminished and we got the last book.
-Youngest met Dr Grandin for a brief moment as she signed his name and hers and he went back to his seat clutching his signed copy.
-He managed a small drink and a bite of his sandwich.
-I knew that as soon as she started talking he would be transfixed and so he was, for a full hour.
+Youngest met Dr Grandin for a brief moment as she signed youngest’s name and hers and youngest went back to their seat clutching the signed copy.
+They managed a small drink and a bite of the sandwich.
+I knew that as soon as she started talking youngest would be transfixed, for a full hour.

-Dr Grandin said that much more research needed to be done into sensory issues, which Youngest , in particular, is very sensitive to.
+Dr Grandin said that much more research needed to be done into sensory issues, to which Youngest , in particular, is very sensitive.
 She also pointed to how so many young people with autism were without basic skills and how fifties-style parenting, emphasising behavioural expectations by way of routine, benefitted young people with an ASD.

 Her advice to teenagers with ASDs was that if you find it difficult to interact with people socially, then impress them with what you can do - build up a portfolio of the things you are good at and play to your strengths because talent gets respect.
 In this way, you can find a place for yourself in society.